Programming and Educational Initiatives to Combat Antisemitism

 4. Selected Public Presentations by Judaic Studies Faculty

 Faculty in the program regularly deliver public presentations to campus and community groups.
-The following include examples of presentations that address issues in anti-Judaism, antisemitism, and/or that were hosted in collaboration with Jewish community organizations
+These address issues in anti-Judaism, antisemitism, and/or that were hosted in collaboration with Jewish community organizations.
+In addition, our faculty continually provide education opportunities for the campus community that aim to improve understanding of Jewish lifeways and traditions and combat antisemitism.

 2022 "A Memory of Violence: The Radicalization of a Sixth-Century Christian Conflict."
 Christine Shepardson.
 Invited lecture at Hebrew University, Jerusalem, Israel